Skip to main content

 For men experiencing symptoms of diminished testosterone, such as reduced energy, decreased muscle mass, or changes in mood, Testosterone Replacement Therapy (TRT) often serves as a primary intervention.
 A common protocol involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 While effective in restoring circulating testosterone levels, exogenous testosterone can suppress the body’s natural production of this hormone, potentially affecting testicular function and fertility.

 To mitigate these effects, adjunct therapies are frequently incorporated.
 Gonadorelin, a synthetic form of gonadotropin-releasing hormone (GnRH), is often administered via subcutaneous injections, typically twice weekly.
-This peptide stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting natural testosterone production and preserving testicular size and fertility.
+This peptide stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting natural testosterone production and preserving testicular size and fertility.

 Another agent, Anastrozole, an aromatase inhibitor, may be prescribed as an oral tablet, usually twice weekly, to manage the conversion of testosterone into estrogen, preventing potential side effects associated with elevated estrogen levels.
 In some cases, Enclomiphene, a selective estrogen receptor modulator (SERM), may be included to further support LH and FSH levels, promoting endogenous testosterone synthesis.